Minnesota Wildflowers

 [photo of flowers] Flowers are at the end of branching stems at the top of the plant.
 Individual flowers are 2½ to 4 inches across with 10 to 20 ray flowers (petals) and yellow center disk flowers.

-[photo of bracts] There are a few layers of bracts behind the flower; bracts are narrow, sharply pointed and spreading with fine hairs around the edges near the base of a bract.
+[photo of bracts] There are a few layers of bracts behind the flower; bracts are narrow, sharply pointed and spreading with fine hairs around the edges especially near the base of a bract.

-Leaves and stem: alternate opposite simple
+Leaves and stem: Leaf attachment: alternate Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are up to 8 inches long and 2½ inches wide, coarsely toothed, pointed at the tip, tapering at the base, on a stem up to 1½ inches long.
+[photo of leaves] Leaves are up to 8 inches long and 2½ inches wide, coarsely toothed, pointed at the tip, tapering at the base, on a stalk up to 1½ inches long.
 The texture is rough.
 Leaves are mostly oppositely attached but are alternate in the upper part of the plant; they tend to fold up along the center vein, and may be arching.
-The main stem is hairless and green or purplish with a white bloom like seen on a plum (see more photos below).
+The stem is hairless and green or purplish with a white bloom like seen on a plum (see more photos below).

 Notes: